davidlampach/blackjack_solidity/README.md

 pip install streamlit
 ```

+2. You must also update the .env file with the deployed contract address.
+If you used deploy.py to compile and deploy the contract, the .env will have been updated for you.

 2. After streamlit is installed, you can run the game by running the following command in your terminal

 ```bash